☀️Fun EOY Review Ideas!

 This first suggestion was definitely a teacher favorite.

 If you have time to order and wait for shipping, check out these personalized pencils.
-You can get a 3 pack for 99 cents!
+You can get a 3 pack for about a dollar!

 Your students will love getting pencils with their names on them!